dkapur2/SentimentAnalyzer/README.md

-# ✨ Airline Tweet Sentiment Analysis
+# ✨ Sentence Sentiment Analysis

-This project performs sentiment analysis on airline-related tweets using an LSTM-based neural network built with TensorFlow and Keras.
+This project performs sentiment analysis on sentences using an LSTM-based neural network built with TensorFlow and Keras.

 ## 📊 Dataset